penpot/penpotqa/README.md

 - Upon test failure, compare the actual and expected snapshots and verify that the difference occurred due to intended changes in UI.
 - Delete expected snapshot from folder.
 - Run the test one more time, which will capture the actual snapshot and write it as expected to the appropriate folder.
+- Run tests in headless mode to get new snapshots.
 - Commit the new expected snapshot and push.

 Note 1: there is a known issue that Chrome does render differently in headless and headed modes, that's why `expect.toHaveScreenshot.maxDiffPixelRatio: 0.01` is set in _playwright.config.js_ for "chrome" project , which means that an acceptable ratio of pixels that are different to the total amount of pixels is 1% within screenshot comparison.

-Note 2: expected screenshots for Firefox represent headless mode.
-Since scrollbars are hidden in headless mode and there is no way to unhide them in Firefox (unlike Chrome) - screenshots comparison in headed Firefox mode may fail in a few tests.

-**5. Performance testing.**
+**7. Performance testing.**

 To exclude performance tests from the periodical regression test run the following scripts should be used: